Do you know how long it takes to run a mile? It depends on many factors such as your age, gender, height, weight, etc.

 The gender of the person affects how long it does take to run a mile.

 Men tend to be faster runners than women.
 However, men also tend to have higher body fat percentages than women.
-Thus, when running at the same pace, men burn more calories per minute than women.
+Thus, men burn more calories per minute than women when running at the same pace.
 This means that men will need to exercise for longer periods to achieve the same calorie-burning as women.

 The difference in speed could be from the muscle mass.